 What I recommend is try to keep up polite relations with them, and if one of them is in need or is sick you should try to be there for them.
 But you can also tell them that they are not allowed to talk about religion or your husband to you and that if they do that you will cut contact with them until they change their behavior.
 If they agree to be civilized, then you can continue keeping up with them.
-And if they break the rule and, for example, email you an article by an Islamophobe, try to forgive and ignore it.
+And if they break the rule and, for example, email you an article by someone who dislikes Islam, try to forgive and ignore it.
 But if they break the rule in a major way, inviting you to a dinner with the intent of lecturing you about Islam, you can respond to it as you would respond to any other insult, for example leaving the scene immediately, telling them they should apologize, and avoiding them unless they promise to be well-behaved next time.

 But if you avoid them for their misbehavior, you should be willing to make an exception if one of them is in need or ill, if they genuinely need you then it is best to be there for them to the best of your ability.